GekkaSaori/DPB4B/README.md

 2. Q: License of the project?

    A: GPL3.0 for the sorce code, and CC3.0 BY-NC-SA for the compiled files.
-However, the pictures from Pixiv.net may with their copyright.
+However, the pictures from Pixiv.net may have their own licenses.

 3. Q: How to contribute?

-   A: Because my code is not so well.
-You can indent the code by using `latexindent` tools that has been included in common distributions of $\LaTeX$ first.
+   A: Because my code is not so well, you can indent the code by using `latexindent` tools that has been included in common distributions of LaTeX first.
 Then please modify the documents freely.

-4. Q: Why I get Errors/Warnings from $\LuaLaTeX$ when I try to compile the file?
+4. Q: Why I get Errors/Warnings from LuaLaTeX when I try to compile the file?

-   A: Maybe you didn't fully clone the repo., please make sure that you have fully clone the repo., and use the right tool(LuaLaTeX)  to compile the source.
+   A: Maybe you didn't fully clone the repo., please make sure that you have fully clone the repository, and use the right tool (LuaLaTeX) to compile the source.
 As it is a simple sigle file, it won't be so difficult to compile.
-And the Warnings about font shapes is normal, as I didn't set the font shapes of some parts of the documents, and there's no good Bold Italic fonts for Chinese, that's all I know.
+And the Warnings about font shapes is normal, as I didn't set the font shapes of some parts of the document properly, and there's no good Bold Italic font for Chinese, that's all I know.

 5. Q: Why there are some pictures/songs of Miku?